The Lemon Bucket Orkestra: Moorka

 In September 2014, the band began recording their second full-length album, following their cross-Canada tour.
 The album was recorded in a barn in Waterloo, Ontario.

-Between January and February 2015, members of the group took part in a critically acclaimed dinner theatre performance about the ongoing Euromaidan written by bandleader Mark Marczyk and Marichka Kudriavtseva.
+Between January and February 2015, members of the group took part in a critically acclaimed dinner theatre performance, Counting Sheep, about the ongoing Euromaidan written by bandleader Mark Marczyk and Marichka Kudriavtseva.

-In February, the group announced the release of Moorka, and it was released 24 March 2015.
+In February, the group announced the release of Moorka, and it was released March 24, 2015.
 In August 2015, the group remounted Counting Sheep before heading on a fourth international tour from mid to late 2015.

-In October 2015, they teamed up with a Korean Folk Ensemble Dulsori in South Korea, spending 3 weeks performing, as well as creating and recording music.
+In October, they teamed up with a Korean Folk Ensemble Dulsori in South Korea, spending three weeks performing, as well as creating and recording music.
 Upon their return, Lemon Bucket was awarded the title of Best Band in Toronto in Now Magazine's "Best of Toronto 2015" annual poll.

 The album Moorka also won the title of World Group of the Year at the 2015 Canadian Folk Music Awards.
 Moorka was subsequently nominated for a Juno Award in the category of World Music Album of the Year.